aston89/FOE-compression-archetype/README.md

-# Disclaimer: Read this before you lose your mind over this algorithm concept.
+# Disclaimer:

-The original idea was simple: compress decimal integers extracted from binary chunks by representing them using minimalistic math formulas, relying only on basic operators like +, *, ^, √...
-All encoded using 4-bit nibbles, that gives you 16 symbols to work with.
+The original goal was to go above and beyond Kolmogorov law by simplyfing an immense integer into a brief representation using recombinatory algorythms with symbolic regression, recursive pattern matching etc etc, in theory it's possible by using extremely complex methods that defy kolmogorov law but unfortunately, due to the lack of resources it became instead an optimization exercise to reduce the weight of binary files such as interpreting decimal integers extracted from binary chunks and representing them using minimalistic math formulas relying only on basic operators like +, *, ^, √ encoded using 4-bit nibbles giving you 16 symbols to work with.

-On paper?
-Intriguing.
-In practice?
-Hello overhead !

-Even if you optimize the structure of the compressed file, you still need to distinguish whether a chunk is a formula or raw data.
-So, you end up needing identifiers like FOR or RAW, and for a 32-bit chunk, that means 40 bits in case of a dictionary miss which already makes it larger than the original data.
+Even with this minimalistic approach, in the compressed file structure you will still need to distinguish whether a chunk is a formula or raw data, so, you'll need identifiers like FOR or RAW (15th and 16th symbols) which will add 4bit as a symbol for every formula or raw chunk.

-Yes, you can use a dictionary but...

-A complete dictionary that maps every 32-bit integer to its optimal formula takes up tens of gigabytes, assuming that such a shorter formula even exists for every value (spoiler alert: often, it doesn't, not using limited set of operators).
+Creating a complete dictionary that maps every 32-bit integer to its optimal formula is impossible by design using this minimalistic approach but imagine if it could be possible, it would takes up tens of gigabytes.
-If your formula takes more than 7 nibbles + the chunk identifier, you've already lost to the original binary.
+If the formula takes more than 7 nibbles + the symbol identifier (FOR), you've already expanded the original file size instead of compressing it.

 So what's the workaround?
-Bigger chunks ! let’s try 64-bit blocks, right?
+Bigger chunks ! let’s think about 64-bit blocks then, right?
 Well, in that case, your dictionary would swell to about 6 petabytes...
 Going further?
 128-bit?
 256-bit?
-Sure, now you're in "only store it if it's actually shorter" territory.
-Clever idea... but feasible?
-Only if you’ve got access to CERN’s compute grid.
+Sure, clever idea if only you could have got access to CERN’s compute grid to still have an incomplete db.

-In short: 32-bit chunks are a decent compromise between file size and lookup feasibility.
+32-bit chunks are a decent compromise between file size and lookup feasibility on a database.
-The dictionary helps, but if it only holds useful formulas for, say, 6% of the inputs, you're already writing more than you're shaving off.
+The dictionary could help, but only if it holds useful formulas for, say, 6% of the inputs and you're already writing more than you're shaving off.

-You could expand the operator set with cool stuff like log, sin, cos, tan, (etc etc) but that skyrockets the search space and complexity of finding the "shortest" formula per value.
+You could expand the operator set with cool stuff like log, sin, cos, tan, (it was the original intent) but that skyrockets the complexity of finding the "shortest" formula per value and need to use 8bit instead of 4 for a single symbol.

-Unless you precompute everything (enjoy that), the system theorically only becomes viable with a brutally minimal operator set and a very carefully crafted dictionary.
+The system theorically only becomes viable with a brutally minimal operator set and a very carefully crafted dictionary.
-Above 64-bit chunks, CPU cost becomes nightmarish and decompression without a dictionary?
-Basically an act of faith.

-There’s one possible way forward: leverage 128, 256, or 512-bit registers (AVX instructions) to apply formulas in parallel but then you're limited to what those vectorized instructions allow.
-(I haven’t explored that path deeply, mostly for backward compatibility reasons)

-A more realistic approach is to treat this not as a standalone compression method but as an add-on to traditional compressors letting it scan the file dynamically for "hard-to-compress" sequences and try to apply formula-based compression selectively.
+A more realistic approach is to consider this not as a standalone compression method but as an add-on to traditional compressors letting it scan the file dynamically for "hard-to-compress" sequences and try to apply formula-based compression selectively.

 The prototype I published in Python is far from optimized or dynamic, it simulates an op instruction set and explores different formula compositions to find shorter representations but doesnt actually compress anything, keep that in mind.

 TL;DR: